voytovichs/ToDoManager/README.md

  - Choose optional time

- Tap to see inforation
+Tap to see information

 Swipe to delete